 So yeah.
 Even if you don’t want to factor Google into the equation, content marketing works.
 You can say it’s a different discipline from copywriting or you can acknowledge that you need both copywriting and content marketing to put together a successful strategy in the age of the Internet.
 But I just don’t think it’s wise to dismiss it altogether.

-After all, a lot of very intelligent companies are saying that this is the wave of the future.
+After all, a lot of very intelligent companies spend beaucoup bucks investing in it.

 And, as I mentioned on the Group discussion, more and more people are reaching to their mobile phones to do everything.
 They aren’t doing that to watch commercials and listen to taglines.
 Having something interesting for them to read or see is just about the only way you’re going to reach out to them.

 I’m not knocking a good tagline.
 It’s got it’s place.
 But failing to recognize the value of content marketing is just short-sighted.